tehomic/blog/docs/_posts/2026-05-06-the-sea-roars.markdown

 Consider the demise of the Sennacherib king of Assyria.
 This mere mortal claimed that he personally was an architect of doom and a destroyer of many nations.
 He railed against God and against the Flood that gifted him power to conquer kingdoms.
 Sennacherib was killed by God's judgement against his evil pride and vain delusions.

 <bref>Isa 10:12-16 NIV</bref>
-.<b1>12</b1> When the Lord has finished all his work against Mount Zion and Jerusalem, he will say, “I will punish the king of Assyria for the willful pride of his heart and the haughty look in his eyes. <b1>13</b1> For he says :
+.<bref>12</bref> When the Lord has finished all his work against Mount Zion and Jerusalem, he will say, “I will punish the king of Assyria for the willful pride of his heart and the haughty look in his eyes. <bref>13</bref> For he says :
   “By the strength of my hand I have done this,
     and by my wisdom, because I have understanding.
   I removed the boundaries of nations,
     I plundered their treasures.
     Like a mighty one I subdued their kings.
-  <b1>14</b1> As one reaches into a nest,
+  <bref>14</bref> As one reaches into a nest,
     so my hand reached for the wealth of the nations;
   as people gather abandoned eggs,
     so I gathered all the countries;
   not one flapped a wing,
     or opened its mouth to chirp.”

-  <b1>15</b1> Does the ax raise itself above the person who swings it,
+  <bref>15</bref> Does the axe raise itself above the person who swings it,
     or the saw boast against the one who uses it?
   As if a rod were to wield the person who lifts it up,
     or a club brandish the one who is not wood!
-  <b1>16</b1> Therefore, the Lord, the Lord Almighty,
+  <bref>16</bref> Therefore, the Lord, the Lord Almighty,
     will send a wasting disease upon his sturdy warriors;
   under his pomp a fire will be kindled
     like a blazing flame.